JuliaSmoothOptimizers/CUTEst.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/JuliaSmoothOptimizers/CUTEst.jl/badge.svg?branch=develop)](https://coveralls.io/r/JuliaSmoothOptimizers/CUTEst.jl?branch=develop)

-This is work in progress to create an interface to CUTEst based on [NLPModels](https://github.com/JuliaSmoothOptimizers/NLPModels.jl).
+This is a work in progress to create an interface to CUTEst, a repository of constrained and unconstrained nonlinear programming problems for testing and comparing optimization algorithms, derived from the abstract model on [NLPModels](https://github.com/JuliaSmoothOptimizers/NLPModels.jl).

 ## Installing